Should I Submit?

 The Technical Papers program is the most competitive of these three.
 Technical Papers give you a chance to work out your ideas at greater length and describe them in a citable archive.
 SIGGRAPH Talks and Posters provide an opportunity to disseminate ideas and get feedback from colleagues, but do not represent a citable research paper.

-If I have previously presented a Talk or Poster on my topic, can I then submit a full Technical Paper?
+If I have previously presented a Talk or Poster on my topic, or I have an online report about it already available on arXiv, can I then submit a full Technical Paper?

 Yes.
-Authors of a previously presented Talk or Poster can later submit a full Technical Paper on the topic.
-However, other authors of submitted Technical Papers must consider the Talk or Poster as prior art and cite it as previous work.
-See Prior Publication for more information on this and related topics.
+Authors of a prepublication (Talk , Poster, Technical report, Thesis, etc) can later submit a full Technical Paper on the topic.
+However, other authors of submitted Technical Papers must consider such prepublications as prior art and cite them as previous work.
+See Submission Policy for more information on plagiarism and prior art.

 Please explain the three Technical Papers deadlines.